Diego Luna: Producing and directing

 With frequent collaborator Gael García Bernal and producer Pablo Cruz, Luna created the production company Canana Films in 2005.
 Together, they have produced dozens of Mexican film and television productions.
-Notably, they executive produced the 2009 Cary Fukunaga film Sin nombre, which was honored by the Sundance Film Festival and Independent Spirit Awards, the 2011 thriller Miss Bala which was submitted as Mexico’s foreign-language Oscar submission, and the 2015 drama The Chosen Ones.
+Notably, they executive produced the 2009 Cary Fukunaga film Sin nombre, which was honored by the Sundance Film Festival and Independent Spirit Awards, the 2011 thriller Miss Bala which was submitted as Mexico's foreign-language Oscar submission, and the 2015 drama The Chosen Ones.
 In 2015, Luna and Cruz launched the branded entertainment studio Gloria for Latin American talent.

 Luna and García Bernal departed Canana in 2018, subsequently founding a new production company, La Corriente del Golfo.
 In October 2019, it was announced that Luna and García Bernal were joining the Creative Advisory Board for the TV and film development company EXILE Content.
 In 2020, they signed a first-look deal with Amazon Studios.

 In 2007, Luna directed his first film, a documentary about Mexican boxer Julio César Chávez.
-His first feature film, the dramedy Abel, premiered at the 2010 Sundance Film Festival and received positive reviews.
+His first feature film, a dramedy titled Abel, premiered at the 2010 Sundance Film Festival and received positive reviews.

 In 2012, Luna directed the biopic Cesar Chávez; the film starred Michael Peña as Cesar Chávez, the founder of the United Farm Workers, America Ferrera, and Rosario Dawson.
 The film premiered at the 64th Berlin International Film Festival and was awarded an Audience Award for Narrative Feature at the 2014 SXSW Film Festival.
 The film received mixed reviews.
 The following year, he created and directed the docu-series Back Home, which follows celebrity guests on a journey to their family homelands.
 The show was broadcast on Fusion TV.

 His next feature film was Mr. Pig, also known as Sr. Pig, which premiered at the 2016 Sundance Film Festival.
 The film stars Danny Glover and Maya Rudolph whose characters travel on a road trip through Mexico.

 It was announced in 2019 that Luna and García Bernal would executive produce an epic miniseries Cortes for Amazon starring Javier Bardem as conquistador Hernán Cortés, then described as "the largest Spanish-language production of all time."
 Two weeks into production in 2020, the production was canceled due to the COVID-19 pandemic.

 In 2020, Luna created the Amazon Prime Video talk show Pan y Circo, which he produced, directed, and hosts; the following year, he received a Daytime Emmy Award for Outstanding Daytime Talent in a Spanish Language Program.
 He created his first scripted television series, the satirical drama Everything Will Be Fine, which was released on Netflix in 2021.
 Luna is also an executive producer of his series Andor which premiered in 2022.
+In 2023, it was announced that Luna is set to executive produce and star in a 'The Boys: Mexico' spinoff alongside his frequent collaborator and friend, Gael García Bernal.

+In February 2025, he began shooting A Mouthful of Ash, which he produced, directed and co-wrote based on the novel by Brenda Navarro.